 Customers who subscribe to Cloud DNS Failover (included in the Professional, Premium & Enterprise packages) will have access to the MONITORS tab, as shown in the image below.
 Monitors do not work on their own, but are attached to devices within a DNS Failover pool and are used to detect the status or availability of that device for automating DNS changes.
 (It is important to note that the same monitors are used in our networking solutions and that they are interchangeable, so in many ways (but not all) this documentation applies to both.)

 The monitors tab is used to create your own custom monitors.
-While it is true that a default ping (ICMP echo) monitor is available for immediate use within DNS Failover pools, should you require something other than this, you must create a custom monitor here.
+There are a number of built-in monitors that we’ve created for you to get started right away.
+But should you require something other than this, you must create a custom monitor here.

 Creating your first monitor

 When you first land on this monitors tab, you will see that no monitors exist.
-To create your first monitor, you will need to click the button as highlighted in red in the image shown at the top of this page — “No Monitors – Add a New Monitor”.
+To create your first monitor, click the ADD button on the toolbar.
 This will open up a dialog box like the one shown below:

-If you prefer to configure all of the parameters from the start, you can change the radio button as seen highlighted in the red rectangle above to Advanced Monitors.
+If you prefer to configure all of the parameters from the start, you can change the radio button to Advanced Monitors.
 When you change the radio button, you will see the window change to something like this:

 You will also see this screen after you’ve created a default monitor, but have chosen to edit it after the initial save.